UT-Austin iSchool Syllabus

 Milestones (35%)

-You will complete seven milestones as a group of five.
+You will complete seven milestones as a group of four or five.

 Details are in the hwInstructions.html